ldnclj/classic-ldnclj.github.com/index.markdown

 #### City of London Clojurian Lunch

-The next fortnightly London Clojurian City of London Lunch in the city is on 11 February.
+The monthly London Clojurian City of London Lunches are held on the 4th Wednesday of the month.
 There are more details on the [mailing list](http://groups.google.com/group/london-clojurians).

 ### Yearly Conference